It’s Official! Kylie Jenner Lands Her Own ‘KUWTK’ Spinoff Series After Splitting From Tyga

 “Tyga is convinced that he will be with Kylie forever,” a source told Hollywood Life last week.
 “They will break and make up constantly because Tyga honestly believes she can never get better.”

-Kylie Jenner and her boyfriend have parted ways a couple of times before and while Jenner briefly dated PartyNextDoor last year year, she ultimately went back to Tyga weeks later.
+Kylie Jenner and her boyfriend have parted ways a couple of times before, and while Jenner briefly dated PartyNextDoor last year year, she ultimately went back to Tyga weeks later.

-As for what Kylie Jenner’s older sisters, including Kim, Kourtney and Khloe Kardashian, think of the split, the source said that while Kim is hoping Jenner’s breakup from Tyga sticks, Kourtney and Khloe are hoping the on-and-off couple will get back together.
+As for what Kylie Jenner’s older sisters, including Kim, Kourtney, and Khloe Kardashian, think of the split, the source said that while Kim is hoping Jenner’s breakup from Tyga sticks, Kourtney and Khloe are hoping the on-and-off couple will get back together.

 “While Kim and Kris are in Kylie’s ear telling her to dump him, Khloe and Kourtney are telling her to make it work!” the insider continued.
 “Kim [Kardashian] and Kris [Jenner] don’t think Kylie should listen to her other sisters, and point out that Khloe’s [Kardashian] relationships don’t last longer than 6 months and that Kourt and Scott [Disick] are a hot mess of a couple.
 Khloe and Kourtney feel a little salty about that shade but are telling Kylie that when it comes to love, logic doesn’t stand a chance.
 Everyone wants Kylie to be happy and whether she wants to stay with T is ultimately her decision.”

-To see more of Kylie Jenner and her family, tune into the currently airing 13th season of Keeping Up With the Kardashians on Sunday nights at 9 p.m. on the E!
+To see more of Kylie Jenner and her family, tune into the currently airing 13th season of Keeping Up with the Kardashians on Sunday nights at 9 p.m. on the E!
 Network.